-- Public high school students enrolled in AP[®] courses have vastly increased from 17,540 in 2012 to 35,562 in 2016. - Students making a "Qualifying" or passing score (3> out of 5) on AP[®] Exams increased 11% from 2015 to 2016 -- that equates to 845 more graduates with AP[®] college credits for a total of 8,548 in 2016. - Louisiana ranks low nationally on the % of students who took the AP[®] courses and actually made a passing score: only 24%.
+- Public high school students enrolled in AP® courses have vastly increased from 17,540 in 2012 to 35,562 in 2016. - Students making a "Qualifying" or passing score (3> out of 5) on AP® Exams increased 11% from 2015 to 2016 -- that equates to 845 more graduates with AP® college credits for a total of 8,548 in 2016. - Louisiana ranks low nationally on the % of students who took the AP® courses and actually made a passing score: only 24%.

 Highlight 3 HS gains improving preparation for job training and college.
 Louisiana has reported a steady decline in dropouts in the last decade and has significantly improved its 4-year graduation rate.
+But over 10,00 students are still dropping out each year.

-It's important to note, however, that over half of Louisiana jobs in the next decade will require more than a high school diploma, as in associate degree, technical, and 4-year college training and degrees.
+It's important to note, that over half of Louisiana jobs in the next decade will require more than a high school diploma, as in associate, technical, and 4-year college training and degrees.
 The good news is that since 2012, more students can now enter some level of college.
 In 2016, the state posted the largest gain in average scores among states that give the ACT to all students and therefore, increased the number of students qualified for TOPS or TOPS Tech awards.

 But, Louisiana has traditionally ranked low in both preparation and completion of 2- and 4-year college degrees.
-And unfortunately, ACT college readiness benchmarks continue to signal low chances for many students to succeed (19%).
+And unfortunately, ACT college readiness benchmarks continue to signal Now chances for many students to succeed (19%).

-The benchmarks show math and science prep are particularly low, a critical gap for the many STEM jobs in our state's economy Louisiana continues to belo economy.
-Louisiana continues to help graduates be better prepared through more rigorous course standards and by greatly expanding participation in dual enrollment, AP[®], career and technicalhigh skill courses - with the number of students passing and getting credits rising.
-But again, high schools have a ways to go in helping more students taking AP[®] courses actually achieve a passing score for credit - currently a low percentage compared to other states.
+The benchmarks show math and science prep are particularly low, a critical gap for the many STEM jobs in our state's economy.
+Louisiana continues to help graduates be better prepared through more rigorous course standards and by greatly expanding participation in dual enrollment, AP®, career and technicalhigh skill courses - with the number of students passing and getting credits rising.
+But again, high schools have a ways to go in helping more students taking AP® courses actually achieve a passing score for credit - currently a low percentage compared to other states.

-Highlight 4 School and District
+Highlight 4 School Performance

-Performance Scores Fairly Static At present,

-tracking progress with School Performance Scores (SPS) from 1998-99 when they were first established in the state's Accountability System to 201-5, is no longer an "apples to apples" comparison.
+Scores/Letter Grades Static At present, tracking progress with School Performance Scores (SPS) and accompanying School Letter Grades from 1998-99 when they were first established in the state's Accountability System to present, is not an "apples to apples" comparison.
 This is due to the State's frequent changes in the scale and factors used in SPS calculations (i.e., different tests, bonus points, various weights).
-Additionally, during the transition to higher academic learning standards in key subjects and new tests, BESE has set a "curve" distribution to letter grades in 2013-14, 2014-15, 2015-16 and 2016-17 for the state as a whole, so that significant change overall from the previous year was not expected.

-Regardless, statewide results show there continues to be room for improvement, with 353 schools rated 'D' and 'F' - meaning that most of their students remain below even "Basic" or minimum grade level and well below "Mastery " of skills and knowledge.
+Additionally, during the transition to higher academic standards in key subjects and new tests, BESE and the legislature set a "curve" distribution based on 2012 grades in 2013-14, 2014-15, 2015-16 and 2016-17 for the state as a whole, so that significant change overall from the previous year was not expected.
+Schools could get higher grades under this "curve" but not go down -plus, they could get bonus points - all contributing to School Letter Grade inflation.
+Still, results show there continues to be room for improvement, with 687 schools rated 'C', 'D' and 'F' - meaning that many or most of their students remain below "Basic" or minimum grade level and well below "Mastery " of skills and knowledge.

-SCHOOL PERFORMANCE SCORES AND LETTER
+SCHOOL PERFORMANCE SCORES AND LETTER GRADES, FALL 2016

-GRADES, FALL 2015

 Letter Grade SPS Range # of So # of Schools

-Α 100-150 227 17%
+Α 100-150 296 22%

-В 85-99.9 378 28%
+В 85-99.9 345 26%

-С 70-84.9 365 27%
+С 70-84.9 345 26%

-D 50-69.9 246 19%
+D 50-69.9 241 18%

-F 0-49.0 107 8%
+F 0-49.0 101 8%

-T (transitional) 7 <1%
+T (transitional) 3 <1%